 battle new orleans

-Before we talk about the presidential election, let’s first talking about the major issue that’ll be at the forefront of the race and that would be the War of 1812.
+Before we talk about the presidential election, let’s first talk about the major issue that’ll be at the forefront of the race and that would be the War of 1812.

-As mentioned before in this series, Great Britain had been a thorn in the side of the United States for some time as the British were taking former British soldiers who had joined the Americans while also disrupting the U.S.’s overseas trading with France as America was in support of France during that country’s war with the British.
+As mentioned before in this series, Great Britain had been a thorn in the side of the United States for some time as the British were taking former British soldiers who had joined the Americans while also disrupting America’s overseas trading with France as the U.S. was in support of them during their conflict with the British.

-Tensions would continue to grow as the British decided to work with and even supply groups like the Barbary Pirates and Native American tribes in the lead-up to this war with both sides preventing America from its continuing pursuit of expansion and trade.
+Tensions would continue to grow as the British decided to work with and even supply groups like the Barbary Pirates and Native American tribes in the lead-up to this war with both sides preventing America from continuing its pursuit of expansion and international trade.

 A Party Divided